trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     the client API is less Promise-first.
   - MCP env is now Config-backed; continue that policy for future MCP settings.
 - Flow stateful services:
-  - Config service and KnowledgeCore service ref-backed state are complete.
-    Librarian and flow-manager now have native Effect module startup (`NodeRuntime.runMain` with `ManagedRuntime` compatibility facades), but
-    they still have mutable poller service objects.
-These remain good candidates for `Context` services, scoped layers,
-    `Ref`/`SynchronizedRef`, `Schedule`, and managed
+  - Config service, KnowledgeCore service, and FlowManager ref-backed state are complete.
+Librarian now has native Effect module startup (`NodeRuntime.runMain` with a `ManagedRuntime` compatibility facade), but it still has a mutable poller service object.
+It remains a good candidate for `Context` services, scoped layers, `Ref`/`SynchronizedRef`, `Schedule`, and managed persistence.
-    persistence.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.
 - Base messaging/processors: